barbarer/py4e-int/_sources/lists/MixedupCode.rst

     class myTests(TestCaseGui):
         def testOne(self):
-            self.assertEqual(reverse(), ["list", "a", "is", "this"], "Checks if the oldListhas been reversed properly")
+            self.assertEqual(reverse(["this", "is", "a", "list"]), ["list", "a", "is", "this"], "Checks if the oldListhas been reversed properly")

     myTests().main()